 What other ways are there to save money on my home loans?

-We all want to repay our loans ASAP.
+We all want to repay our small loans fast.
 Luckily, for mortgage holders there are a few things that you can do that might save you money while allowing you to repay your loan early too.
 While we’ve already discussed offset accounts extensively, other options include:

 Make an additional repayment when you can